justincranford/spring-security-webauthn-redis/README.md

     );
 ```

-5. Bug: `WebauthnJackson2Module` includes a Mixin for UnmodifiableRandomAccessList, but it causes training token issue.
+5. Issue: `WebauthnJackson2Module` includes a Mixin for UnmodifiableRandomAccessList, but it causes training token issue.

-a.
 Workaround: `Set DeserializationFeature.FAIL_ON_TRAILING_TOKENS` to false.
 ```java
     // Relax deserialization to handle this cryptic Collections$UnmodifiableRandomAccessList nested serialization:
     //    "authorities" : [ "java.util.Collections$UnmodifiableRandomAccessList", [ {